 I was pleasantly surprised by the interest generated by the essays, which was at least more than 0 likes and comments!
 And one person even said that an essay encouraged them in their work, which is meaningful and satisfying feedback that will keep me going.

-If Michelle's story resonated with you, click here to hop aboard the next Ship 30 cohort.
+If Michelle's story resonated with you, click here to hop aboard Ship 30.